 – Andy Wilson, Chief Operating Officer, Sledgehammer Games

 Australian-made games are rocketing to the top of global sales charts, winning major industry awards and grabbing headlines.
-We’re a powerful magnet for renowned global games companies, attracting industry heavyweights like Activision Blizzard, Electronic Arts, Wargaming and Gameloft.
+We’re a powerful magnet for renowned global games companies, attracting industry heavyweights like Sledgehammer Games, Keyword Studios, Electronic Arts, Wargaming and Gameloft.
 And our new 30% Digital Games Tax Offset is driving multinational studios and investors to ramp up their existing activity or plan a new studio base here.

 Most of Australia’s games companies are independent studios creating original IP and benefiting from the huge global demand driving a steady pipeline of work on licensed properties, ‘work for hire’ projects and multi-studio collaborations.

 In 2021, one out of every ten games on Apple’s new Apple Arcade video game platform was made in either Australia or New Zealand.

 Australian games development studios are perfectly placed to support a 24-hour continuous development cycle.
 Our time zone means we keep development going while North America and Europe are asleep.